stepanenko/react-info/README.md

 - [Article List](https://github.com/stepanenko/stepanenko/blob/master/ARTICLES.md#3-react)

 [A complete guide to useEffect](https://overreacted.io/a-complete-guide-to-useeffect)
-- The mental model for effects is different from `componentDidMount` and other lifecycles, and trying to find their exact equivalents may confuse you more than help.
+- The mental model for effects is different from `componentDidMount` and other lifecycles.
-- `[]` means the effect doesn’t use any value that participates in React data flow, and is for that reason safe to apply once.
-You need to learn a few strategies (primarily `useReducer` and `useCallback`) that can remove the need for a dependency instead of incorrectly omitting it.
+- Empty `[]` means the effect doesn't use any value that participates in React data flow so is safe to apply once.
+There're strategies (primarily `useReducer` and `useCallback`) that can remove the need for a dependency instead of incorrectly omitting it.
 - Specifying a value that always changes in the dependency array can cause an infinite loop.
 Functions can cause this problem, and putting them inside effects, hoisting them out, or wrapping them with `useCallback` helps.
 To avoid recreating objects, `useMemo` can serve a similar purpose.
 - Hoist functions that don't need props or state outside of your component, and pull the ones that are used only by an effect inside of that effect.
 If after that your effect still ends up using functions in the render scope (including function from props), wrap them into `useCallback` where they’re defined.
 - Effects always "see" props and state from the render they were defined in.
 You can explicitly maintain some value in a mutable ref.
 If you think you’re seeing some props or state from an old render but don’t expect it, you probably missed some dependencies.